keebenthusiast/Kiss-Light_Hub/README.md

 0 -- Update dev_state (most likely to be changed frequently) 1 -- Update mqtt_name
 2 -- Update mqtt_topic
-3 -- Update device_type
-4 -- Update all of an entry (simplifies things greatly) 5 -- Add new device to database
+3 -- Update all of an entry (simplifies things greatly) 4 -- Add new device to database
-6 -- Remove device from database
+5 -- Remove device from database
 ```

 ### upon exit